root-project/web/manual/graphics/index.md

 A polyline is a set of joint segments.
 It is defined by a set of N points in a 2D-space.

-- Use the [TPolyLine](https://root.cern.ch/doc/master/classTPolyLine.html) constructor to create a polyline.
+- Use the {% include ref class="TPolyLine" %} constructor to create a polyline.

 {% highlight C++ %}
 TPolyLine(Int_t n,Double_t* x,Double_t* y,Option_t* option)